devesh-69/CleanSheet/README.md

 -   ... and more!

 ### Advanced Tools
--   **Compare Two Files & Remove Duplicates**: The flagship feature.
-Identify rows in one file that exist in another and generate a "clean" version.
+-   **Find Unique Rows**: Identify rows in one file that are unique compared to a base file.
 -   **Merge Multiple Files**: Combine several spreadsheet files into one.
 -   **Compare Columns Within Same File**: Find differences between two columns in the same sheet.
 -   **Quick Summary / Pivot-like Report**: Generate quick aggregate reports.